-Whether the storage location of data is irrelevant when damage or loss of data results from a tortious act is still unclear.
-According to Article 4(1) Rome II Regulation (Regulation (EC) No 593/2008) the applicable law to non-contractual obligations arising out of a tort/delict is the law of the country where the damage occurs.
-Prima facie, this would indicate that the server location of the damaged data determines the applicable law.
-However, the CJEU decision Wintersteiger (Case C-523/10, ECLI:EU:C:2012:220) can be used as an argument that the sever location should not be considered a relevant factor for determining the applicable law.
+Whether the storage location of data is irrelevant, when damage or loss of data results from a tortious act, is still unclear.
+According to Article 4(1) of the Rome II Regulation (Regulation (EC) No 593/2008), the applicable law to non-contractual obligations arising out of a tort/delict is the law of the country where the damage occurs.
+Prima facie, that would indicate that the server location of the damaged data determines the applicable law.
+However, the Court of Justice of the European Union (CJEU) decision Wintersteiger (Case C-523/10, ECLI:EU:C:2012:220) can be used as an argument that the server location should not be considered a relevant factor for determining the applicable law.
 The subject matter of the decision was the jurisdiction in the case of a trademark infringement on the internet through the use of a keyword identical to the protected trademark on a search engine.
-According to Article 7(2) Brussels Ia (Regulation 1215/2012) the defendant may be sued both at the place where the damage occurred and the place of the event giving rise to it.
+According to Article 7(2) of Brussels Ia Regulation (Regulation 1215/2012), the defendant may be sued both at the place where the damage occurred and the place of the event giving rise to it.
 Regarding the latter, the CJEU stated that the technical display process by the advertiser is activated, ultimately, on a server belonging to the operator of the search engine.
-However, in view of the objective of foreseeability, which the rules on jurisdiction must pursue, the place of establishment of that server cannot, by reason of its uncertain location, be considered to be the place where the event giving rise to the damage.
-Some authors argue that this approach should also apply to Rome II and suggest that cases, where data is damaged or lost, should be solved by applying the 'closest connection' rule of Article 4(3) Rome II (see Carl Friedrich Nordmeier, Cloud Computing und Internationales Privatrecht, (2010) MultiMedia und Recht, p.
+However, in view of the objective of foreseeability, which the rules on jurisdiction must pursue, the place of establishment of that server cannot, by reason of its uncertain location, be considered to be the place where the event giving rise to the damage occurred.
+Some authors argue that this approach should also apply to the Rome II Regulation, and suggest that cases in which data is damaged or lost should be solved by applying the "closest connection" rule of Article 4(3) of the Rome II Regulation (see Carl Friedrich Nordmeier, Cloud Computing und Internationales Privatrecht, (2010) MultiMedia und Recht, p.
 151, 154; Georg Haibach, Cloud Computing and European Union Private International Law, (2015) Journal of Private International Law, 252, 264ff).

-Currently, no ownership-like rights for data exist in the EU, not even in European legal systems that adhere to the 'broad notion of legal object'.
-Hence, the application of the lex rei sitae to data rights is not decisive and the storage location does not play a role for the applicable law.
-In addition, referring to a single applicable legal system - as the lex rei sitae does for property rights - would not be appropriate for data rights, as they are not exclusive rights, but rights that take into account the special characteristic of data as a non-rivalrous good.
-It has been suggested to follow the regime of GDPR (Article 3 and Recital 153 GDPR; see Reporters' Notes to Principle 38) for data rights that have no connection to a contractual relationship.
+Currently, no ownership-like rights for data exist in the European Union, not even in European legal systems that adhere to the "broad notion of legal object."
+Hence, the application of the lex rei sitae to data rights is not decisive, and the storage location does not play a role for the applicable law.
+In addition, referring to a single applicable legal system-as the lex rei sitae does for property rights-would not be appropriate for data rights, as they are not exclusive rights, but rights that take into account the special characteristic of data as a non-rivalrous good.
+It has been suggested that the regime of the General Data Protection Regulation (GDPR) be followed (Article 3 and Recital 153 GDPR; see the Reporters' Notes to Principle 38) for data rights that have no connection to a contractual relationship.
 An entity should be able to rely on a data right existing in a country if the data processing in question is carried out as part of the activities of an establishment of the respondent in that country.
-Whether the processing takes place in that country or if the data are collected and processed in the context of an activity directed towards that country should be considered irrelevant. (see Christiane Wendehorst, in Jürgen

-- 1 Säcker/Roland Rixecker/Hartmut Oetker/Bettina Limperg, Münchener Kommentar zum - 2 Bürgerlichen Gesetzbuch, Band 13 Internationales Privatrecht, 2020, Art.
-43 EGBGB para 296 - 3 ff).
+Whether the processing takes place in that country or the data are collected and processed in the context of an activity directed toward that country should be considered irrelevant (see Christiane Wendehorst, in Jürgen Säcker/Roland Rixecker/Hartmut Oetker/Bettina Limperg, Münchener Kommentar zum Bürgerlichen Gesetzbuch, Band 13 - Internationales Privatrecht, 2020, Art.
+43 EGBGB para 296 ff).